deathchatpod/QuoteVault/replit.md

 ## Overview

-A comprehensive quote research and verification system that aggregates quotes from 19 different API sources (traditional quotes, religious texts, pop culture, philosophical wisdom, idioms/proverbs, literary, motivational, and business quotes), enriches them with AI-powered research, verifies their accuracy using advanced language models, and exports results to Google Sheets.
+A comprehensive quote research and verification system that aggregates quotes from 24+ different sources including API adapters, quote site scrapers, and search engine integrations.
+The system enriches quotes with AI-powered research, verifies their accuracy using advanced language models, and exports results to Google Sheets.
 The application provides real-time processing status, cost tracking, persistent status notifications, query history tracking with filtering, source attribution display, "Dump All Sources" functionality for bulk collection, and a data-rich interface for managing quote collections.

 ## User Preferences